MoonlightCapital/MoonlightBot-docs/miscellaneous-commands/userconfig.md

 ## settings

-This command lets you configure some personal settings regarding the types of notifications you get from MoonlightBot, and other preferences to customize your experience with the bot.
+This command lets you configure your personal settings, such as the types of notifications MoonlightBot will send you, and the language the bot will use when messaging/replying to you.

 ```
 /userconfig settings [reaction-role-notifications] [vote-reminders]